kolinkovlad/fin-assistant/README.md

 ```bash
 poetry run uvicorn app.server.main:app --reload
 ```

+# 6 Launch the Streamlit UI (Optional)

+A lightweight local interface to chat with the assistant.

+poetry run streamlit run app/ui.py

+Then open http://localhost:8501 in your browser.

+You can:
+	•	Start chatting directly in the browser
+	•	Enter a custom session-id to continue a previous session
+	•	Generate a new session-id for fresh chats

-# 6 Open the interactive API
+# 7 Open the interactive API
 open http://127.0.0.1:8000/docs

 ### 🧩 Session-ID & state persistence